-It is easier on the pet owner, who doesn't have to wait in the surgery.
-They can say goodbye in the comfort and privacy of their home and once the cat has been euthanised, don't have to face the journey home while distressed.
+- It is easier on the pet owner, who doesn’t have to sit in the waiting room.
+They can say goodbye in the comfort and privacy of their home and once the cat has been euthanised, don’t have to face the journey home while distressed.

-Please be aware that an at-home euthanasia is generally used for cats who have chronic and terminal medical conditions.
+Please be aware that an at-home euthanasia is for cats who have chronic and terminal medical conditions.
 If your cat is in a sudden accident, please take him to a veterinary surgery.

 Not all veterinarians perform euthanasia at home, so do check with your own vet before the time comes.
 You don’t need the stress of trying to find a vet who will help you at the last minute.
 Please do have this discussion with your vet ahead of time and if he can’t help you, he may be able to recommend somebody who can.
 There are now a number of veterinarians who specialise in mobile euthanasia services.
 Your veterinarian may also have instructions of what he needs from you prior to arriving at your home.

 The only pain your cat will feel during the entire procedure is the first needle prick from the sedative.

 Before your veterinarian arrives, please confine the cat to one room, so you don’t have to hunt for him.
 Most cats are severely ill and this shouldn’t be a problem.

 Most veterinarians will schedule the euthanasia out of surgery hours.
 You can expect your veterinarian to be at your home for around an hour.
 When the veterinarian arrives, he will examine your cat to determine if euthanasia is the only option.